Gemini in Java with Vertex AI and LangChain4j

 In this example, both phases are implemented in the same class.
 Normally, you'd have one application that takes care of the ingestion, and another application that offers the chatbot interface to your users.

-Also, you use an in-memory vector database.
-In a real setting, the ingestion and the querying phases would be separated in two distinct applications, and the vectors are persisted in a standalone database.
+Also, in this example we will use an in-memory vector database.
+In a real production scenario, the ingestion and the querying phases would be separated in two distinct applications, and the vectors are persisted in a standalone database.

 Document ingestion

-The very first step of the document ingestion phase is to locate the PDF file that we download it, and prepare a PdfParser to read it:
+The very first step of the document ingestion phase is to locate the PDF file that we already downloaded, and prepare a PdfParser to read it:

 ApachePdfBoxDocumentParser pdfParser = new ApachePdfBoxDocumentParser();